slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 ## General Considerations

-In ROS2 ecosystem the process of building robots comes down to combining available components - both on the software side and in hardware.
+In ROS2 ecosystem the process of **building robots comes down to combining available components** - both on the software side and in hardware.
 The availability of software components (ROS2 _packages_, _Nodes_, _launch_ and _config_ files) takes priority.
 Having, for example, a great sensor or motor controller which does not have a ROS2 driver makes it no more than an expensive paper weight.

-As the ROS2 robots are, in general, quite complex - it is important to start with and example source code, in which all configuration and tuning has been done.
+As the ROS2 robots are, in general, quite complex - it is important to **start with and example source code**, in which all configuration and tuning has been done.
 You can take that code base, expand and modify it, while preserving its integrity.
 Starting with a very simple "tutorial quality" code sample is not offering an easy path.
 Refer to [this guide](https://github.com/slgrobotics/robots_bringup?tab=readme-ov-file#how-to-use-this-repository) for an example of a good "starting point robot code".

-In my experience, it is very important to have a robot work in simulated environment, with simulated hardware.
+In my experience, it is very important to **have your robot work in simulated environment**, with simulated hardware.
 ROS2 interfaces with Gazebo, and if your robot works in simulation, it will likely behave the same way in reality.
 Moreover, you can learn the ropes in sim before ever paying a penny for hardware.
 You can first "build" your robot in simulation (providing an URDF/.xacro _robot description_ file) and then implement it in hardware.